surifirstpin/biplus_documentation/version.3/Visualisation Overview.md

 ## Build Visualization to Refine

-For better understanding of a user, BiPlcustomizing options.
-Let us go with Pie chart and select percentage checkbox, which displays the amount of share a customer holds in total value and also we can display customers participating at the bottom of the chart by selecting show legend checkbox.
+To refine and enhance the data obtained, BiPlus as provided with some customizing options for better understanding. for instance consider a  Pie chart and select percentage checkbox, which displays the amount of share a customer holds in total value and also we can display customers participating at the bottom of the chart by selecting show legend checkbox.

 ## Deeper insights of visualisation